The Enigmatic Status of Kratom in Canada: Navigating the Leafy Labyrinth

 Stay connected with Health Canada and receive the latest advisories and product recalls.

-The Mystery of Kratom: A Botanical Mullet?
+The Enigma of Kratom: A Botanical Mullet?

 Kratom, scientifically referred to as Mitragyna speciosa, hails from the tropical forests of Southeast Asia.
 In recent years, it has become a subject of fascination and debate, like a pot of gold waiting to be discovered—except this gold leads to a tangled legal web ready to ensnare the unwary.